NaluKit/nalu/README.md

 See the wiki for more informations on Nalu and how to use it.

+## Wiki
+More useful information about Nalu and how to use it, can be find inside the [Wiki](https://github.com/mvp4g/nalu/wiki).

 ## J2CL / GWT3
 With the next version of GWT (GWT 3) and the new J2CL transpiller, there will be major changes in the GWT developmemt.
 For example: JSNI and generators, besides other things, will be gone.
 To be prepared for the futere things like JSNI, generators or any other dependency to GTW has to be avoided.
 Nalu uses only the already migrated ```gwt-events``` from ```org.gwtproject```.